 Speedo Surfwalker 3.0 Water Shoe

-Here we have what most people would consider to be a basic water shoe, good for swimming in rocky areas.
+Here we have what most people would consider a basic water shoe, good for swimming in rocky areas.
 It works well for canoeing and kayaking.
 It’s much cheaper than Chaco and Merrell although, the quality is lacking especially for a popular brand such as Speedo.

 Woman’s: Click here to view.